Master of Public Health/International Course in Health Development; Health Systems Policy and Management trackApply online now

 One possibility for obtaining a fellowship is through the Netherlands Fellowship Programme (NFP).

 The NFP application will have to be done via a new online application system (ATLAS).
-NFP application deadline for 2017-2018 is: 22 March 2017.
+NFP application deadline for 2018-2019 (tba, expected): March 2018.

 See the detailed instructions on NFP fellowship application procedures.